-- Each AC member was evaluated by the NC in the areas covering foundational matters, responsibilities, financial literacy and the understanding of business/industry, significant accounting policies, accounting estimates and financial reporting practices, significant financial and non-financial risks as well as internal control systems and risk management practices.
-The Chairman of the AC was also assessed by the NC in respect of her ability in discharging her role as the Chairman of the AC. - Each INED performed a self-evaluation to affirm their independence from Management.
-The INEDs' self-evaluation forms were then submitted to the NC for further assessment of their overall performance during the year under review in particular whether the INEDs had exercised independent and objective judgement when discharging their duties. - The Directors had conducted self-evaluation centering on areas such as fit and proper, contribution and performance as well as continuous development. - The duly completed evaluation forms were collated and a summary of the results and all feedback received was tabled to the NC and AC (where applicable) for deliberation prior to recommending the appropriate action to the Board for consideration. - In addition to the annual written assessment, the NC Chairman conducted a one-on-one review session with each Director to further engage with the Directors and discuss the feedback given by the relevant Directors. - The Board, having reviewed the performance of the respective persons/parties from the evaluation findings, is satisfied that: - (a) the Board and Board Committees are effective as a whole, considering the required mix of skills, size and composition, experience, integrity, core competencies, time committed and other qualities in carrying out their duties and responsibilities to steer the Group; - (b) the AC has consistently performed well during the financial year and discharged their duties and responsibilities satisfactorily in upholding the integrity of financial reporting and managing risks in accordance with its TOR.
-The AC members have sound judgement, objectivity, independent attitude, professionalism, integrity, knowledge of the industry and are financially literate; - (c) the NC, RC and RMC have consistently performed well during the financial year and discharged their respective duties and responsibilities satisfactorily in accordance with their TOR under the chairmanship of the NC, RC and RMC Chairmen respectively; - (d) the five INEDs of the Company are independent from the management and free from any business or other relationships which could interfere with the exercise of independent judgement.
-The INEDs have continuously brought independent and objective judgement to the Board deliberations;
+The Directors had conducted self-evaluation centering on areas such as fit and proper, contribution and performance as well as continuous development.
+The duly completed evaluation forms were collated and a summary of the results and all feedback received was tabled to the relevant Board Committee for deliberation prior to recommending the appropriate action to the Board for consideration.
+The Board, having reviewed the performance of the respective persons/parties from the evaluation findings, is satisfied that: the Board and Board Committees are effective as a whole, (a) considering the required mix of skills, size and composition, experience, integrity, core competencies, time committed and other qualities in carrying out their duties and responsibilities to steer the Group; the AC has consistently performed well during the financial year and (b) discharged their duties and responsibilities satisfactorily in upholding the integrity of financial reporting and managing risks in accordance with its TOR.
+The AC members have sound judgement, objectivity, independent attitude, professionalism, knowledge of the industry and are financially literate; the NC, RC and RMC have consistently performed well during the (c) financial year and discharged their respective duties and responsibilities satisfactorily in accordance with their TOR under the chairmanship of the NC, RC and RMC Chairmen respectively; the four INEDs of the Company are independent from the (d) management and free from any business or other relationships which could interfere with the exercise of independent judgement.
+The INEDs have continuously brought independent and objective judgement to the Board deliberations; each of the Directors including the MD & CEO has the character, (e) experience, integrity, competence and time to effectively discharge their respective roles; (f) the GCFO has the character, experience, integrity, competence and time to effectively discharge his role; and the external auditors, KPMG PLT, have discharged their duties (g) independently, as well as adopted an objective approach in their audit process.
+The Board considered the performance of KPMG PLT and was satisfied with KPMG PLT's calibre and hence, recommended that KPMG PLT be re-appointed as the external auditors of the Company for the financial year ending 31 December 2020.
+The Board will assess the need for an independent expert's evaluation as and when deemed necessary.